bbgvisualjournalist/circumventing-censorship-epubs/README.md

 # circumventing-censorship
-Simplify the editing and translation of Voice of America's ["Circumventing Censorship" project](http://projects.voanews.com/circumvention/).

-VOA created a website promoting online tools to help people circumvent government attempts to restrict access to the internet.
-We want to republish that content as epubs that can be downloaded and shared.
+VOA created [a website](http://projects.voanews.com/circumvention/) promoting online tools to help people circumvent government online censorship efforts.
+We want to republish that content as ebooks that can be downloaded and shared.
 We also needed a way to simplify the addition and editing of meta data and translations.

 We're using the ePub3 format, which is basically a series of XHTML documents that are zipped together using a very specific structure.
 The idea of manually trying copy and paste the text into the appropriate tags throughout the book seemed tedious and destined for errors.